Ceelog/phpdoc-en/src/opcache/setup.md

 on comment parsing for annotations, including Doctrine, Zend Framework 2 and PHPUnit.

-`opcache.load_comments` <span class="type">bool</span>
-If disabled, documentation comments won't be loaded from the opcode cache even if they exist.
-This can be used with
-<a href="/opcache/setup.html#" class="link">opcache.save_comments</a> to
-only load comments for applications that require them.

 `opcache.fast_shutdown` <span class="type">bool</span>
 If enabled, a fast shutdown sequence is used that doesn't free each allocated block, but relies on the Zend Engine memory manager to